A new benefit year under the Railroad

 can file applications and subsequent claims for unemployment benefits online.

 Similarly, they can file claims for sickness benefits online, although the

-access information about their individual railroad unemployment insurance
+information about their individual railroad unemployment insurance account

-account statements online.
-These account statements provide a summary of
+statements online.
+These account statements provide a summary of the

 Insurance Act to rail employees.

 must first establish an RRB Internet Services account.
 For security purposes,